-- P) If assessment is not paid within five (5) days of hearing, the Hearing Officer shall send a notice of assessment to the liable person by the manner provided in § 161-6 (G) of this code. - i.
-A certified copy of the assessment must be filed with the Superior Court Clerk not less than thirty (30) days or more than twelve (12) months after mailing. - ii.
-The clerk shall enter the judgment in the amount of the assessment plus eight (8) dollars for court fees against person and in favor of municipality. - Q) When entered as a judgment, the Hearing Officer's assessment shall have the effect of a civil money judgment. - R) A person against whom an assessment has been entered pursuant to this section is entitled to judicial review by way of appeal.
+- Z) When entered as a judgment, the Hearing Officer's assessment shall have the effect of a eivil money judgment.
+RELOCATE SEE NEW CODE § (f) - BB) A person against whom a judgment assessment has been entered pursuant to this section is entitled to judicial review by way of appeal.
 An appeal shall be instituted within thirty (30) days of the mailing of notice of such assessment by filing a petition to reopen assessment, together with an entry fee in an amount equal to the entry fee for a small claims case pursuant to § 52-259, at a superior court facility designated by the Chief Court Administrator, which shall entitle such person to a hearing in accordance with rules of the judges of the Superior Court.
+RELOCATE SEE NEW CODE § (g)